-There are some legal defenses that can be used to address charges for driving under the influence of drugs.
-A criminal defense lawyer in Los Angeles can go over the specifics of your case to determine what defense might work for you.
+Some legal defenses can be used to address charges for driving under the influence of drugs.
+A Los Angeles criminal defense lawyer can go over your case’s specifics to determine what defense might work for you.

 One common defense for VC 21352(f) involves proving that a driver was not actually under the influence of drugs.
-This may be true because some drugs remain in an individual’s system long after the time that any intoxication would wear off.
+This may be true because some drugs remain in an individual’s system long after intoxication.

-Check out these examples to increase your understanding of VC 23152(f) charges:
+Here are two examples of increasing your understanding of VC 23152(f) charges:

 A woman is out driving her car and runs into a stop sign.
-The police believe she is under the influence of drugs and she admits that she took some prescription medication that makes it hard for her to concentrate.
+The police believe she is under the influence of drugs, and she admits that she took some prescription medication, making it hard for her to concentrate.
 Her blood is tested and reveals the presence of the drug.
 She could face charges under VC 23152(f).

-Driving Under the Influence of Drugs: Legal Help
+Get Legal Help for Driving Under the Influence of Drugs Charges

-Drivers who are facing charges under California Vehicle Code Section 23152(f): Driving Under the Influence of Drugs can end up facing fines and incarceration.
+Drivers facing charges under California Vehicle Code Section 23152(f): Driving Under the Influence of Drugs can face fines and incarceration.
 The Simmrin Law Group may be able to help you address these charges.
-You can find out more about your legal options by taking advantage of one of our FREE case evaluations.
+You can learn more about your legal options by taking advantage of one of our FREE case evaluations.